Workflow Platform for all kinds of business process and approvals

 Siloed, fragmented procurement software complicates the procure-to-pay process.
 Outdated procurement solutions are expensive, inflexible, and inefficient.
 Still, most organizations continue to ‘make do’ with their old-fashioned procurement software.

 According to a Paystream 2018 Procurement Insights report, 80% of organizations still use manual or semi-digital tools to manage their procure-to-pay cycle.
 Most organizations are using the procurement module integrated with their ERP or accounting software.
 This is similar to using a flashlight to crack a nut.
 Although it gets the work done, it is still not the right tool.
+Read this article to know why.

 Here’s all you need to know about choosing the right procure-to-pay software, to make your procure-to-pay (P2P) process truly effective.

-Procure-to-pay process also known as the P2P process is the coordinated and integrated action taken to fulfill a requirement for goods or services in a timely manner at a reasonable price.
+Procure-to-pay also known as the P2P is the process coordinated and integrated action taken to fulfill a requirement for goods or services in a timely manner at a reasonable price.
 It involves a number of sequential stages, ranging from need identification to invoice approval and vendor payment.
 Steps in a procure-to-pay process need to be executed in a strict order.

 Based on organizational practice and the requirement in question, procurement leaders choose to complete the most relevant stages of a procure-to-pay process.
 This is where a tool like Kissflow Procurement Cloud comes in.
 You can customize your flow according to your business needs.
 But, here’s how a basic procure-to-pay process looks like.